filterpaper/qmk_userspace/word/readme.md

 ```c
 typo   -> correction
 ```
 Run `python3 make_autocorrection_data.py [dictionary.txt]` to generate trie dictionary array in `autocorrection_data.h`.
-The script will read from `autocorrection_dict.txt` as default without an input file arguments.
+The script will read from `autocorrection_dict.txt` as default without an input file argument.

 ## QMK Integration
 Add the following line into `rules.mk` to build both files: